Alisa Cooper, Vice Chair

 Alisa Cooper joined the New Jersey Casino Control Commission in August 2012 following her appointment by Governor Chris Christie.
 In December 2014, she was reappointed to a full, five-year term.

-Commissioner Cooper is a member of numerous professional and philanthropic organizations and has donated her time and her talent to many causes and organizations.
-Over her career as a professional musician, public official and educator, she received numerous awards for her charitable activities and in 2014, Cooper was inducted into the "Atlantic County Women's Hall of Fame" for her years of contributions in the areas of public service and government.
+Commissioner Cooper is an active member of numerous charitable and philanthropic organizations in the area and during her distinctive career, as a professional musician, businesswoman, public official and educator, she has received many awards for her humanitarian activities.
+In 2014, Cooper was honored by being inducted into the “Atlantic County Women's Hall of Fame” for her years of contributions in the areas of public service and government.

-Cooper lives in Linwood with her husband Doug Little and their son, David Cooper Little, who is a student at Delaware Law School.
+Cooper resides in Linwood with her husband Doug Little and their son, David Cooper Little, a student at Delaware Law School-Widener University.